Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 I used the palette maker from the [Coolors](https://coolors.co/image-picker) website based on the hero image chosen for the index.html page.

+This palette has been derived from the hero image and a [visual representation](https://github.com/manasi1031/Mighty-quest/blob/master/assets/Images/color-collage.png)

 Colors chosen are either direct colors or in the palette shades to give a better effect as below:
 - HTML Background: #B4DBD4
 - HTML Body: #513832